-Cortical bone turnover is at rate of 2 to 3%/ whereas trabecular bone turnover is higher.
-Thus the cancellousar bone turnover is more important for mineral metabolism.
+Cortical bone turnover is at a rate of 2 to 3%/ whereas trabecular bone turnover is higher.
+Thus the cancellous bone turnover is more important for mineral metabolism.

 Increased demand for calcium or phosphorus may require increased bone remodeling units or in some cases increase number of osteoclasts.

 The sites for bone remodeling may be random or it may occur the areas needing repair.

 Bone remodeling is increased in perimenopausal and early postmenopausal women.
 With aging, it slows down albeit continue at a rate higher than in premenopausal women.
 Bone remodeling is thought to increase mildly in aging men.

 The remodeling cycle is composed of four sequential phases –

 - Activation and Resorption

 - Recruitment and activation of mononuclear monocyte-macrophage osteoclast precursors from the circulation